These homemade marshmallow chicks are fluffy, delicious, and so fun! Plus, these have no corn syrup, and are sweetened with honey.

 When I was growing up, one annual Easter treat was the marshmallow chick, or Peeps.
-My mother would buy a package or two and they looked so inviting sitting pretty in their package.
-Somehow, however, they were always the last Easter treats to be eaten.
-Most of the time, they had a kind of stale taste and they just weren’t all that inviting after the first bite.
+My mother would buy a package or two and they looked so inviting and pretty in their package.
+Somehow, however, they were always the last Easter candy to be eaten.
+Most of the time, they had a kind of stale taste and looked far better than they tasted.

-These homemade marshmallow chicks may not be quite as factory perfect, but they are quite delicious!
+These homemade marshmallow chicks may not look factory perfect, but they are delicious!
 Plus, they use very natural ingredients.
-Sweetened entirely with honey, there is no sugar or corn syrup in the recipe!
-(It will be completely sugar-free if you don’t use any sprinkles on the outside.)
+Sweetened entirely with honey, there is no sugar or corn syrup in the recipe.

-While making homemade marshmallow may seem scary, this recipe is quite easy to make!
+While making homemade marshmallow may seem a little intimidating, this recipe is easy to make.
 My only caution is to be very careful with the hot honey syrup, especially if you have children around.
 Whenever I make a syrup like this, I make sure the kids aren’t in the kitchen as it could cause severe burns.
-But with proper caution (now that I’ve scared you!), this really is an easy recipe to literally “whip” together.
+But with proper caution, this really is an easy recipe to literally “whip” together.

 I’ve been making homemade marshmallows for a while, and I’ve found that when using a hand-held electric mixer, you don’t get the same amount of fluff in your marshmallows.
 This means that you will need a smaller pan to scoop it into.
 However, when you use something like a Kitchenaid mixer, you end up with super fluffy marshmallows, which will require a larger pan.
 Just something to keep in mind.
 Both turn out quite well in taste and texture.

 If you want to have colored chicks (or whatever other animal/shape you want to use), you have a couple of options.
 You can sprinkle the outside with colored decorating sugar.
-I used India Tree’s Sunflower Yellow which is tinted with curcumin for color.
-You could also buy (the very expensive) India Tree natural food dyes and tint the actual marshmallows which would be very pretty.
+I used India Tree’s Sunflower Yellow, which is tinted with curcumin for color.
+You could also buy India Tree’s natural food dye and tint the actual marshmallows which would be very pretty.
 Or, you could just leave them plain white.
-It’s especially cute to have a white bunny marshmallow.
+It’s especially cute to have a white bunny marshmallows.

 Homemade Marshmallow Chicks

-5. Leave uncovered for 4-12 hours to dry.
+- Leave uncovered for 4-12 hours to dry.
 I found that after a few hours, it was dry enough to cut, but still sticky enough to roll in decorating sugar.
 Use greased cookie cutters to cut into desired shapes.
-Roll in sugar immediately.
+Roll in sugar. (best served immediately after rolling in sugar, as the colored sugar will begin to get moist).
 If desired, make a mixture of cocoa powder and water to make eyes.
 Dab on with toothpick or chopstick.
 Keep covered in an airtight container for up to one week.